opengovsg/myinfo-gov-client/README.md

 Type: `Promise<IPersonResponse>`

-An object containing the access token used to retrieve the data, the NRIC/FIN of the user and the attributes retrieved from MyInfo.
+An object containing the NRIC/FIN of the user and the attributes retrieved from MyInfo.

 # Available Test accounts